 - CURRENTGROUP is the new function that can be used inside the GROUPBY function only.

-- CURRENTGROUP takes the reference of grouping table.
+- CURRENTGROUP takes the reference of the grouping table.

 - We cannot use the CALCULATE function in the Power BI GROUPBY DAX function.